This article discusses computer viruses and how they differ from trojans, worms, and hoaxes.

 An expanded threat is an application or software-based executable that is either independent or interdependent on another software program, and meets one or more of the following criteria:

-For information about expanded threat categories, read the Symantec Security Response Web site.
+For information about expanded threat categories, visit Symantec Security Response.

 Virus hoaxes are messages, almost always sent by email, that amount to little more than chain letters.
 Some of the common phrases used in these hoaxes are: